Guillemsc/ImplementationSelector/README.md

 &nbsp;

 ### - SelectImplementationCustomDisplayName
-You can use the interface SelectImplementationCustomDisplayName, on one of the classes that inherits from the base interface, to show a specific name on the selection dropdown.
+You can use the attribute SelectImplementationCustomDisplayName, on one of the classes that inherits from the base interface/class, to show a specific name on the selection dropdown.
 ```csharp
 [System.Serializable]
 [SelectImplementationCustomDisplayName("Custom Apple display")]